r-neal-kelly/nkr/README.md

   - a rich hierarchy of concepts abstracted into well-defined and delineated 'traits' and 'interfaces' that abstractly simplify and beautify constraints
   - traits act as nouns by providing abstraction over types and their templates
   - interfaces act as verbs in generic operations and drastically cut down on the need for users to specialize types either too difficult or too redundant to reimplement.
   - all of the above come together in an expressive, dynamic, and compile-time filtering language which cuts down on the need for one-time-use concepts.
-It covers frequently used operations, such as identification by trait, functionality by interface, comparison of the primary inner type of a template, and whether a type can be casted into another.
+It covers frequently used operations, such as identification by trait, functionality by interface, comparison of the primary inner type of a template, and whether a type can be cast into another.
   - the operators used in the filter are grammatically close to English and can express any qualification or combination thereof, helping to consistently cut down on the need for frequent overload definitions in the most versatile of types.
 Its shorthand reusability makes for a cleaner and easier to read API.

 ### Why? (alternatively, Why Not Use the Standard Library)?